syncfusion-content/wpf-docs/wpf/DataGrid/Master-Details-View.md

 The [DetailsViewLoading](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.SfDataGrid~DetailsViewLoading_EV.html) event is raised, when the [DetailsViewDataGrid](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.DetailsViewDataGrid.html) is being loaded in to the view (such as scrolling, window size changed and expanding the record using an expander or programmatically).

-This event receives two arguments where sender as SfDataGrid and [DetailsViewLoadingAndUnloadingEventArgs](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.DetailsViewLoadingAndUnloadingEventArgs.html) which contains the following member.
+This event receives two arguments where `sender` as `SfDataGrid` and [DetailsViewLoadingAndUnloadingEventArgs](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.DetailsViewLoadingAndUnloadingEventArgs.html) which contains the following member.
-[DetailsViewDataGrid](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.DetailsViewLoadingAndUnloadingEventArgs~DetailsViewDataGrid.html) **-** Gets the `DetailsViewDataGrid` which is loaded into view.
-You can set the customized Renderers, SelectionController, ResizingController, GridColumnDragDropController, and GridColumnSizer to this.
-But it is not preferable to change the value of the public properties like AllowFiltering, AllowSorting, SelectionUnit, AllowDeleting, etc., here.
+* [DetailsViewDataGrid](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.DetailsViewLoadingAndUnloadingEventArgs~DetailsViewDataGrid.html) **-** Gets the `DetailsViewDataGrid` which is loaded into view.
+You can set the customized `Renderers`, `SelectionController`, `ResizingController`, `GridColumnDragDropController`, and `GridColumnSizer` to this.
+But it is not preferable to change the value of the public properties like `AllowFiltering`, `AllowSorting`, `SelectionUnit`, `AllowDeleting`, etc., here.

 {% tabs %}
 {% highlight c# %}